Carry out exam with the activity “Assignment”

 5. Download submissions

 6. Use several exam variants

-- Open the course room in which you want to provide the consent form.
+- Open the exam room in which you want to provide the consent form.

 - Switch the course page to edit mode using the "Turn editing on" button at the top right.

 - In the appropriate section, click on "Add an activity or resource".

 - Click “Assignment“ in the activity selection.
 You will be automatically redirected to the settings page to configure the assignment.

 - Under "Description", explain the purpose of the assignment and what the students should do.
 Please also include all the necessary information about the submission and which alternative submission options exist in the event of a malfunction (Gigamove, email).
 Also refer to contact options in the event of problems.

 When using Zoom video surveillance, the examiners can make use of the option to generate an exam protocol in Zoom, logging the entries and exits of participants in the meeting.
 You should have already informed the students if this log is to be used.
 This can be done when asking the students for their preferred exam format using the Feedback activity.
 If this has not yet been done, point out in the description of the assignment that the protocol will be used.
 The students do not have to agree to the use, but they have to be informed about the use.